khulnasoft-lab/design.khulnasoft.com/doc/component-lifecycle.md

 The component lifecycle has the following stages:

 * **Create:** A need for a component is identified.
-Documentation is written regarding its usage and the component is created and added to the Pattern Library.
+Documentation is written regarding its usage and the component is created and added to the [GitLab Sketch UI Kit](https://gitlab.com/gitlab-org/gitlab-design/blob/master/doc/sketch-ui-kit.md).
 ~"pajamas::create"
 * **Build:** The component is added to gitlab-ui, including specs, examples, and documentation.
 The component is added to Pajamas. ~"pajamas::build"